String theory in twistor space and minimal tension holography: The hybrid formalism as a string theory in twistor space

 for all $n \geq 0$, such that $\mathcal{P}_+$ commutes with the usual $GL(1)$ scaling physical state condition of \eqref{eq:CP1_string}, in order to map between physical states.
-This will moreover impose that $\mathcal{O}_{matter}$ is well-defined in terms of the $\mathfrak{psu}(1,1|2)_1$ WZW model from which the $k=1$ string is traditionally defined.
-In Appendix \ref{sec:uniqueness}, we classify the possible conformal primaries that satisfy \eqref{eq:O_constraints} and \eqref{eq:O_scaling_constraint} in the space of fields constructed from finite sums and products of the free fields (i.e. the supertwistors) and their derivatives.
+This will additionally impose that $\mathcal{O}_{matter}$ is well-defined in terms of the $\mathfrak{psu}(1,1|2)_1$ WZW model from which the $k=1$ string is traditionally defined.